-Multiple CSF samples were obtained via the Ommaya access after 124I-omburtamab dosimetry and 131I-omburtamab therapeutic administrations, including a baseline sample before injection and again at $15 \pm 5, 30 \pm 5, 60 \pm 5,$ and 120 ± 10 min and at 2-4, 18-24, and 42-48 h after injection.
-For all samples, an initial 3 mL of CSF were discarded and an additional 1-2 mL were used for assay and counting.
-Activity in measured CSF aliquots (10 μL) was measured in duplicate using a NaI (Tl) scintillation well counter (Wallac Wizard 1480 automatic γ-counter; Perkin Elmer) together with appropriate standards.
-The measured count rates were corrected for background count rate and converted to percentage injected activity per gram, decay-corrected to the time of administration.
-The CSF sample data were fit to a biexponential function.
-The clearance curve Y(t) was multiplied by the exponential decay factor for the projected therapy radionuclide 131I (physical half-life, 8.02 d).
-Integration of this function provided the cumulated activity concentration of 131I, which, when multiplied by the equilibrium dose constant for all 131I nonpenetrating emissions (B, internal conversion, and Auger electrons) (0.405 g·cGy/μCi·h) (13), yields the mean absorbed dose to the CSF per unit administered activity of 131I in cGy/MBq.
-This assumes complete local absorption of the β-particles, internal conversion, and Auger electrons and ignores the much lower γ -ray dose contribution.
+Multiple CSF samples were obtained via the Ommaya access following 124I-Omburtamab dosimetry and 131I-Omburtamab therapeutic administrations, including a baseline sample prior to injection and again at 15 ± 5 , 30 ± 5 , 60 ± 5 , and 120 ± 10 min and 2-4, 18-24, and 42-48 h post-injection.
+For all samples, an initial 3 cc of CSF was discarded and an additional 1-2 cc was used for assay/counting.
+Activity in measured CSF aliquots (10 μl) was measured in duplicate using a

+NaI (TI) scintillation well counter (Wallac Wizard 1480 automatic gamma counter, Perkin Elmer) together with appropriate standards.
+The measured count rates were corrected for background count rate and converted to percent injected activity per gram (% IA/g), decay-corrected to the time of administration.
+The CSF sample data were fit to a bi-exponential function.
+The clearance curve Y(t) was multiplied by the exponential decay factor for the projected therapy radionuclide 131I (physical half-life: 8.02 days).
+Integration of this function provided the cumulated activity concentration of 131I, which, when multiplied by the equilibrium dose constant for all 131I non-penetrating emission (beta, internal conversion, and Auger electrons) (0.405 g.cGy/μCi.h) (13), yields the mean absorbed dose to the CSF per unit administered activity of 131I in cGy/MBq.
+This assumes complete local absorption of the beta particles, internal conversion, and Auger electrons and ignores the much lower gamma-ray dose contribution.